SachaZvetelman/vue-connection-aware/README.md

 ## 🧪 Common examples

-Load and render a heavy image only when on a fast connection (`4g`):
+Load and render a heavy image only when on a fast connection:

 ```
 <connection-aware fast>